davidjcastner/advanced-media-queries/README.md

 ##### custom-breakpoint-style ([$min], [$max]) { @content }

 Applies styling to elements for a custom breakpoint.
 At least one of $min or $max must be defined and both must be a pixel value.
-The will be applied if the condition is met: $min <= screen width < $max.
+The style can be passed to it through the @content arguement.
+The styling will be applied if the condition is met: $min <= screen width < $max.

 > @content passes a block of styles to the mixin